isomerpages/nlb-discovereads/_services/Programmes/monsters-united.md

 ##### Attend Horror Storytelling and Craft Sessions

-For the whole of March, visit these public libraries and attend Rooky’s exclusive horror storytelling and craft sessions! [**Click here for more information**](https://www.eventbrite.sg/d/singapore--singapore/%23rooky/).
+For the whole of March, visit these public libraries and attend Rooky’s exclusive horror storytelling and craft sessions!
+[Click here for more information](https://www.eventbrite.sg/d/singapore--singapore/%23rooky/).

 | Library | Date, Time, and Venue |